BoscoLiu0/sp25-cse110-lab3/README.md

 - **index.html** – Meeting minutes HTML from Lab 2 (updated for Lab 3)
 - **style.css** – External CSS stylesheet for Lab 3
 - **css-validation.png** – Screenshot of successful CSS validation

-## Submission

-Please submit this repository link (not the Pages link) on Canvas under Lab 3.